Italian Army in Russia: Commander

 Italian General Italo Gariboldi took command of the newly formed ARMIR, instead of General Giovanni Messe.
 As commander of the CSIR, Messe had opposed an enlargement of the Italian contingent in Russia until it could be properly equipped.
+Rather than a numerical reinforcement of Italian troops in Russia, Messe asked for a rise in heavy artillery supply, motor vehicles, tanks and antitank weapons.
 As a result, he was overruled by Mussolini and the CSIR was expanded without his further input.

 Just prior to commanding the ARMIR, Gariboldi was the Governor-General of Italian Libya.
 He was criticized after the war for being too submissive to the Germans in North Africa.
 Messe remained commander of the 3 initial divisions of the CSIR, which was renamed XXXV Army Corps, but was subordinate to Gariboldi.
 He was replaced by Francesco Zingales in November 1942.

+Air Brigade General Enrico Pezzi was appointed commander of the air force component of the Italian Army in Russia, distinguishing himself in operations on the Eastern Front, for which he was awarded the Knight's Cross of the Military Order of Savoy and his fifth and last Silver Medal for Military Valor by the Italian authorities, as well as the Cross of Merit of the Order of the German Eagle 1st Class with Swords, the Iron Cross First Class and the Iron Cross Second Class.